flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command enumerates a number of vampire-related system modules running.
+This command enumerates a number of vampire-related system modules that are loaded.

-It should never fails since Exec is always available.
+It should never fail since Exec is always available.

 The enumerated modules are of different kinds :